wullm/swiftsim/doc/RTD/source/Neutrinos/index.rst

 =======================

-SWIFT can also be used for cosmological simulations that accurately account for the effects of massive neutrinos.
+SWIFT can also be used for cosmological simulations that accurately model the effects of massive neutrinos.
 At the background level, massive neutrinos and other relativistic species can be included by specifying their number and masses in the cosmology section of the parameter file (see :ref:`Parameters_cosmology`).